skaman82/HW3_tracker/README.md

 • UI: In the main menu the rainbow icon opens "sport stats" instead of "step summary".
 This is not logical as the icon represents the rainbow circle of the "steps stats screen".

+• Function: "Raise to wake" doesnt work on my watch

+• Not a bug but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)

 ## Custom watchfaces
 • Function: please also add pointer dial style to make it perfect